acid-gbl/openxlsx/README.md

 # results
-Useful codes for automatically analysing and writing results into excels.
+Useful codes for automatically analysing and writing results into excels and pictures (ggplot).